Joe Martin (orangutan): Background

-Prior to 1924 there were no legal prohibitions against killing, capturing or selling orangutans.
-Thus, in the 19th and early 20th century, selling orangutans was a profitable business for an elaborate network of hunters, middlemen and dealers.
-Orangutan hunting and trapping has been illegal in Indonesia since 1931, but trading remained widespread until the mid-20th-century and provincial hunting and trading persists today.
+Prior to 1924, there were no legal prohibitions against killing, capturing, or selling orangutans.
+In the 19th and early 20th century, selling orangutans was profitable for an elaborate network of hunters, middlemen, and dealers.
+Orangutan hunting and trapping has been illegal in Indonesia since 1931, but trading remained widespread until the mid-20th century and provincial hunting and trading persists in the 21st century.

-However, according to zoologists, captive orangutan survival rates were dismal and lifespans short.
-(Death rates were high in part because members of the Pongo genus are highly susceptible to human-transmitted respiratory infections.)
+According to zoologists, captive orangutan survival rates were dismal and lifespans short.
+Death rates were high in part because members of the Pongo genus are highly susceptible to human-transmitted respiratory infections.
 An estimated 60 percent of trafficked orangutans died in passage, and the majority of the survivors died within their first year in overseas captivity.
-Only 20 percent of 19th-century captive orangutans lived past age three.
-In the first decades of the 20th century it was still uncommon for orangutans to survive more than 18 months in captivity.
+In the first decades of the 20th century, it was uncommon for orangutans to survive more than 18 months in captivity.
 Prior to the 1920s, the longest an orangutan had ever survived in captivity was six years; the mean lifespan for all captive orangutans was three-and-a-half years.

-Meanwhile, in the United States, as one history of stunt performers and lion tamers put it: "Filmmakers were drawn to wild animals as a practical means of creating cinematic spectacle."
-Despite the obstacles to procuring orangutans and other wildlife, exotic animal dealers provided a steady supply of captured wild animals in response to a robust demand from wealthy private collectors, traveling circuses, roadside zoos, vaudeville shows, and the burgeoning international film industry.
+In the United States, exotic animal dealers provided a steady supply of captured wild animals in response to a robust demand from wealthy private collectors, traveling circuses, roadside zoos, vaudeville shows, and the burgeoning international film industry.
+As one historical review of stunt performers and lion tamers described it, "Filmmakers were drawn to wild animals as a practical means of creating cinematic spectacle."

-In the early years of the 20th century, as the film industry moved west to Los Angeles, California, the city simultaneously became "the national center for wild animals and their trainers."
-Joe Martin, an orangutan, seemingly spent the better part of his life in two Los Angeles settlements—Universal City and Barnes City—that were established specifically to sell spectacle.
+In the early years of the 20th century, and as the film industry moved west to Los Angeles, the city simultaneously became "the national center for wild animals and their trainers".
+Joe Martin likely spent most of his life in two Los Angeles settlements—Universal City and Barnes City—that were established specifically to sell spectacle.